 Probably the most popular automated market maker algorithm example out there now, Uniswap aims to offer an open and accessible marketplace.

 Balancer is another top addition among AMM crypto exchanges with exceptional similarities to Uniswap.
-However, it also features a broader assortment of features such as custom pools ratios, multi-token pools, and dynamic pool fees.
+However, it also features a broader assortment of features such as custom pool ratios, multi-token pools, and dynamic pool fees.
 Multi-token pools can serve as a distinct highlight with Balancer by working as an index in the domain of cryptocurrency.

 Another notable entry among Automated Market Makers in present times would refer to Kyber Network.
 As a matter of fact, Kyber Network is one of the oldest AMM protocols in the market.
 Interestingly, professional market makers take care of managing the liquidity pools of Kyber Network.
 Therefore, it does not depend on a specific automated market maker algorithm and could offer control of liquidity pools in event of volatility.
 However, Kyber Network presents some formidable restrictions on access to liquidity pools.